Kees-van-der-Oord/NiVerDig/README.md

 ![image](https://user-images.githubusercontent.com/62476661/217347357-58717fd9-faad-4b79-b57d-af2ee3a17e31.png)

-After Sending this task definition to the device, activate the Scope panel, select the 500ms period and press the first button â€˜Recordâ€™ to start recording.
+After Sending this task definition to the device, activate the Scope panel, select the 500ms period and press the first button 'Record' to start recording.
 Now press on the button on the device.
 The graphs will show that the button line goes low when the button is pressed, followed by the camera trigger pulses on the BNC 1 line:

 ![image](https://user-images.githubusercontent.com/62476661/217347396-5cc33cb9-4798-4f7b-8c37-4b4a11210671.png)